Samuel-Adeola/IAM_ActiveDirectory_ProjectLabs-/README.md

 6. Project Methodology - Agile Model: Justification, Project Team and Stakeholders, Roles and Responsibilities, Project Timeline, Stakeholders and Meetings, Roles and Responsibilities, Communication Plan

-7. Project Timeline

-8. Roles and Responsibilities

-9. Meetings and Communication Plan

-10. Risk Management
+7. Risk Management

-11. Implementation Stages
+8. Implementation Stages

-12. Testing and Validation
+9. Testing and Validation

-13. Expected Outcomes and Success Criteria
+10. Expected Outcomes and Success Criteria

-14. Conclusion
+11. Conclusion

-15. References
+12. References

 ##	Executive Summary
 The increasing need for organizations to safeguard their digital infrastructure, protect sensitive information, and streamline user management processes has made it imperative for companies like SidodatTech to adopt structured identity and access management systems.
 At the core of this strategy is the implementation of Active Directory Domain Services (AD DS) on a Hyper-V guest server named CorpDC, hosted within the CorpNet.local domain.
 This central directory service supports network resource management, enforces security policies, and ensures compliance with industry standards.
 This project focused on the design, deployment, and management of AD DS to create a centralized environment that facilitates organizational growth while enhancing security, resource allocation, and operational efficiency.
 The deployment was carried out on CorpDC, the primary domain controller, hosted on Hyper-V, with CorpServer supporting supplementary functions such as DNS, DHCP, and File Services to reinforce domain functionality.

 The implementation process involved several key steps.
 Initially, the project team identified departments within SidodatTech and mapped them to corresponding Organizational Units (OUs) within the CorpDC domain controller on CorpNet.local.
-The IT team then proceeded with the creation of computer accounts for essential devices, such as the Sales team's laptops, and configured user accounts in accordance with Role-Based Access Control (RBAC) policies.
+The IT team then proceeded with the creation of computer accounts for essential devices, such as the Sales team's laptops, and configured user accounts following Role-Based Access Control (RBAC) policies.
 Specific account management tasks were carried out, including renaming user accounts, resetting passwords, disabling dormant accounts, and removing outdated restrictions from legacy configurations.
 Security improvements were central to this project.
 Global security groups and Group Policy Objects (GPOs) were introduced within the CorpNet.local domain to control access to sensitive corporate resources managed by CorpDC.
 Clearly defined administrative roles and permissions enabled efficient delegation of tasks.
 This not only enhanced security by enforcing the principle of least privilege but also reduced the workload on senior IT personnel by empowering department-level administrators to manage their respective resources within defined boundaries.

 This project is expected to significantly elevate SidodatTech’s business operations by optimizing user and resource management, enhancing system security, and reducing manual administrative overhead.
 By effectively managing Active Directory objects and implementing standardized access controls on CorpDC, the organization will benefit from improved operational efficiency, better regulatory compliance, and a lower risk of unauthorized access.
 The delegation of administrative privileges and segregation of duties will further reduce internal security risks while streamlining IT workflows.